-CBA reported that cash profit for the six months ended Dec.
-31 slipped 2 percent to A$4.74 billion from the same period last year, contrasting with an anticipated 5 percent rise in profit, according to seven analysts polled by Reuters.
+Australia's biggest mortgage lender reported on Wednesday a 2 percent fall in cash profit for the six months ended Dec.
+31 to A$4.74 billion from the same year-ago period, trailing expectations for a 5 percent rise by seven analysts polled by Reuters.

 Cash profit, a measure that excludes one-offs and non-cash accounting items, is closely watched by investors.

 "We recognise, and regret, that these costs arise from our failure to meet some standards that we should have," outgoing Chief Executive Ian Narev said in a statement.

 These costs, Narev later explained to analysts, were unlikely to be a one-off expense and said he expected CBA's profits, and the entire industry, to be affected by regulatory charges "for a while, in one shape or form".

 CBA is embroiled in a federal lawsuit that alleges the bank had overseen tens of thousands of breaches of anti-money laundering rules.

 Narev announced his retirement amid mounting calls for his resignation following the allegations and last month, CBA said Matt Comyn, the head of its retail banking unit, would become CEO.

 CBA booked an A$375 million expense to pay civil penalties and legal fees related to the money-laundering claims and an A$200 million provision for further expected costs related to regulatory, compliance and remediation programs.